odenzo/ibkr-flexquery-client-lib/README.md

 For CVS you can have header and trailor records, column headers and/ secion code and line decriptor.

-Account Alias instead of Account ID should be condifgured.
+Account Alias instead of Account ID should be configured on IB.
-Anyway, reportss are so configurable not much I will do on parsing except the ettings I use.
+Anyway, reportss are so configurable not much I will do on parsing.
+The purpose of this was to try and make "Records" like Shapeless but just using the Scala 3 tuples.
+- Failed so far :-/